Looking to make an online, javascript-based king-of-the-hill game? Great! Follow these steps to get going.

 any desired interactivity (e.g. changing the game speed, zooming in on areas,

-has access to all configurations; game-config
+etc.)Display has access to all configurations; game-config, play-config

-, and can make changes to them by triggering change*
+and display-config, and can make changes to them by triggering change*

-is given a state
+events.Display is given a state generated by the GameManager (getState)

 after each update.
 This has some required fields, but in general can contain

-anything you want to communicate from the GameManager
+anything you want to communicate from the GameManager to the Display for

 rendering.
 Note that some object types cannot be sent through the state, as it

-must be passed through the web worker and sandbox boundaries.GameScorer
+must be passed through the web worker and sandbox boundaries.GameScorer defines a simple (pure) function which will turn a

 a browser.
 Check the console for any errors encountered.